InfluxGraph/influxgraph/README.rst

 This mirrors what `Grafana`_ does when talking directly to InfluxDB.

-Overriding the automatically calculated interval is not currently supported by `Graphite-API`_.
+Overriding the automatically calculated interval is not supported.

 Users that wish to retrieve all data regardless of time range are advised to query `InfluxDB`_ directly.